 I went for a hike with Phil and J!

-Everyone rents kayaks to get to Owen Island, but it's only 3/10 mile.
-I decided we should swim it.
+Everyone usually rents kayaks to get to Owen Island, but it's only 3/10 mile.
+I decided we could swim it.

 So Phil, Matt and I did.
 J was holding down the fort watching our stuff back at the hammocks.
 There was one other family on the whole island, but who knows what they might have gotten up to!